albqvictor1508/gitscribe/README.md

 ### `gs update`

-Checks for a new version of GitScribe and prompts you to update if one is available.
+Checks for a new version of gitscribe and prompts you to update if one is available.
 ```shell
 gs update
 ```
-GitScribe also checks for updates in the background and will notify you when a new version is available.
+gitscribe also checks for updates in the background and will notify you when a new version is available.

 ### `gs --version`

-Prints the current version of GitScribe.
+Prints the current version of gitscribe.
 ```shell
 gs --version
 ```